npaladin2000/retroroller/README.md

 ## How To Update Retro Roller

 NOTE: If you get prompted to update config files, choose which action you want to take.
-You should probably backup your config files first.
+You should probably backup any files you changed first including retroarch.cfg's, scripts, etc.. until you're comfortable with dpkg upgrades.

 	sudo dpkg -i retroroller_<ver>.deb # substitute for <ver>
 	sudo apt-get -f install